Shared Flavors , Shared Memories

 Image: Officina della Bistecca (official website)

-And then there’s bar dining.
-It might be my favorite way to eat when I’m traveling alone.
+My favorite compromise is bar dining.
 A bar seat sits somewhere between being alone and being with others.
-Close enough to feel connected, but separate enough to enjoy the meal at your own pace.
+Close enough to feel connected, separate enough to enjoy the meal at your own pace.
+The server moves in and out — a quick comment about the wine, a small exchange about the dish, then they disappear again.
+You're sitting inside their rhythm instead of outside it.

 Bar counter set for one with bread, sliced cured meat, small dishes, wine, and a paper menu on a wooden surface.